-We partner with mariners, shipping professionals, and data scientists to develop tools that address real-world problems in maritime operations, technical, and commercial management.
+We seek to make maritime knowledge more open, accessible, and useful by building artificial intelligence tools that solve persistent problems within the maritime industry.
 Our long-term vision is rooted in responsible innovation, open collaboration, and a deep commitment to maritime-related data science communities.

 MIRA — Maritime Informatics Reasoning Agent